Mohammad Al-Ali: Life

 Al-Ali was born Abdullah bin Ali Al Salem in Riyadh on July 17, 1949.
 He first studied in Saudi Arabia then moved to Damascus and Cairo.
 He returned to Riyadh in 1962-1965 where he joined the Saudi television before studying Electronic Engineering in the United Kingdom for four years until 1970.
 In the same years he worked as English announcer in Saudi Arabian Airlines.
-Al-Ali married and had three boys, and 3 girls.
+Al-Ali married and had three boys.